I've been on a strict carnivore diet for five years, and I like adding organic condiments to keep things a little interesting.

 - It's slow churned to remove moisture, resulting in a creamier taste and flavor.

-- It has a higher butter-fat content of roughly 80%; this will give your creamier, super delicious sauces for your steaks.
+- It has a higher butter-fat content of roughly 80%, giving your steaks creamier, super delicious sauces.

 7. Herbs and Spices

 I love adding fresh herbs to my steaks and scrambled eggs to flavor the dish.